Oscar-Oliveira/Python-3/Temp/_Output.md

 """
 Dictionary
 - key:value pair.
-- keys must be immutable and are unique.
+- keys are uniques and must be immutables.
 """

 student = {}